WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * Using some catch-ups for specific "Topics for discussion/reflection/mentoring"
   * For example: Career planning, KW's vision on future of research, fellowship applications
 * Random question about regression: interaction between variables and choosing (or not choosing) a reference category
+  * KW: Great discussion about reference categories - tl;dr: it doesn't matter - have a play around with adding the values together to prove it to yourself!
+  * Answering a different question: poisson family for count analyses: https://tysonbarrett.com/Rstats/chapter-5-generalized-linear-models.html

+KW: We had a great big long chat.
+Plan for the summer is to start with:
+* Build a website with Hugo
+* Working openly with sensitive data - chapter in The Turing Way
+* Increasing your research impact - chapter in The Turing Way
+* Blog post for Turing
+* Blog post for ICH postdocs

+Stretch goals:
+* See if we can write an opinion article
+* Potentially look at publishing a BIDS related protocol on protocols.io

+Well DONE!
+(Always so much work to do 🌻)

 ### Date: 29 April 2021